-John is responsible for the overall content and social media strategy of The Lawyer's Daily.
-He brings more than 22 years of journalism, online content and digital communications experience to the role as an editor and reporter in the U.K. and Canada, specializing in technology and business.
-He most recently worked for the WSIB as manager, digital communications and also runs a digital consultancy called Herb Communications.
-He has won two awards for digital work in the education space.
+John is responsible for the overall content and social media strategy of The Lawyer's Daily, the fifth editorship in his career.
+He brings 25 years of journalism, online content and digital communications experience to the role as an editor and reporter in the U.K. and Canada, specializing in technology and business.
+He also runs a digital consultancy called Herb Communications.

 Telephone: 905-415-5828 | E-mail: firstname.lastname@example.org